 Divide & ConquerTrying to get the other side disagreeing with each other or pointing out inconsistencies in their stated needs and objections.
-This may throw the other side into disarray or shake their confidence.Suggesting that the deal is at risk due to competition from other interested parties.
-For example, a salesperson who suggests that an item is the last in stock because it is so popular.
-This is designed to trigger a fear of missing out.
+This may throw the other side into disarray or shake their confidence.fear of missing out.

 RushImply urgency or give ultimatums that suggest a deal must be reached within a short period of time.

 DelayIf time is on your side, keep delaying things or threaten to delay.
 For example, salespeople are often in a rush to close a deal to meet their monthly and quarterly targets.
 This means that customers often have time on their side and can use an offer of a quick decision to gain concessions.

 Fear, Uncertainty & DoubtLabel alternatives to your offer as risky, uncertain and unknown.
 For example, a salesperson from a large firm who casts smaller competitors as being unstable, unreliable, unestablished and generally risky.